sourmash-bio/sourmash-mixers/README.md

 ## Usage

-Command-line plugins are available under:
+Command-line plugin subcommands can be listed by:
 ```
 sourmash scripts
 ```